powsybl/powsybl-network-area-diagram/README.md

 ```

 Then we simply need to load the example network and then generate the corresponding network area diagram SVG.
-Note that the chosen example network is the IEEE 30-bus test case, which corresponds to a basic approximation of the American electric power system in December 1961.
 ```java
 Network network = IeeeCdfNetworkFactory.create30();
 new NetworkAreaDiagram(network).draw(Path.of("/tmp/diagram.svg"));